NeoMatrix14241/VisionLane/README.md

   _→ It remains there ever since I started making it as CLI based OCR processor_

 ### 🎨 UI/UX Features
-- [ ] Add dark mode toggle
+- [ ] Add dark mode toggle and various bug fixes
   _→ Supports system default, with manual switch option_
+  _→ Includes various bug fixes to the GUI also_

 ## Installation